Review the details regarding Sponsored Programs conducted at William & Mary.

 - The 5-day requirement allows OSP time to review documents and prepare the variety of mandatory forms and digital packages needed for on-line submissions.
 We are aware that investigators work on proposals until the last moment, so forwarding draft copies of all documents as you prepare them is a good way to initiate and expedite the review process.

-- Department Chairs, Deans, and Principal Investigators are NOT authorized to sign any award or funding agreement on behalf of the College.
+- Department Chairs, Deans, and Principal Investigators are NOT authorized to sign any award or funding agreement on behalf of the university.

 We appreciate your cooperation.
 If you have any questions or concerns, please contact us.